Subtracting Mixed Fractions

-Do you love teaching fraction or do you absolutely dread it?
+Do you love teaching fractions or do you absolutely dread it?
 It may sound weird, but I love teaching fractions.
 They can be complex and simple at the same time, and they require me to think outside the box to get every child to understand them.

 Table of Contents